Kostya-Gladkiy/Open-context-menu/addon/doc/en/readme.md

 ### Add-on description

-Adds the ability to open a context menu by pressing the control + right shift combination.
-This addition will be useful for those who do not have a separate key on the keyboard to call the context menu.
+Adds the ability to open the context menu with one of several suggested keyboard shortcuts.
+You can choose a key combination in the add-on settings.
+By default, the control+rightShift key combination is used to open the context menu.
+This addition will be very useful for those who do not have a key to open the context menu on their keyboard.

-## History of changes

-* Fixed a problem with the shift key sticking.